Back to blog

 Running a Linux daemon

-If you’re wondering how to run Python script in Linux, there are multiple ways to do it on startup.
+If you’re wondering how to run Python script on server in Linux, there are multiple ways to do it on startup.
 Many distributions have built-in GUI tools for such purposes.

 Let’s use one of the most popular distributions, Linux Mint, as an example.
 It uses a desktop environment called Cinnamon that provides a startup application utility.